When The Toughest

 • DUI involving controlled substances

-• A history of reckless or criminal behavior
+• A pattern of reckless or criminal behavior

 The Immigration Consequences of a DUI

-Immigration officials often review a person’s criminal record when making decisions about:
+Immigration officials routinely review a person’s criminal history when making decisions about:

 • Admission into the U.S.